ecadlabs/taquito/docs/michelson_encoder.md

 - `Execute`: To convert Michelson data into familiar-looking javascript data
 - `Encode`: To convert javascript array data to JSON Michelson
 - `EncodeObject`: To convert javascript object data to JSON Michelson
-- `ExtractSchema`: To shows how the data should be structured in the javascript format
+- `ExtractSchema`: To show how the data should be structured in the javascript format

-We can reason about Michelson type and data as tree structures.
+We can reason about Michelson types and data as tree structures.
 Thus, the methods of the `Token` class use recursion to iterate over a Michelson parameter and create a specific token for each Michelson type encountered (i.e., each node and leaf of the tree).

-The constructors of the `ParameterSchema` and `Schema` classes take a `MichelsonV1Expression` has a parameter (i.e., a Michelson type in JSON format).
+The constructors of the `ParameterSchema` and `Schema` classes take a `MichelsonV1Expression` as a parameter (i.e., a Michelson type in JSON format).
 These two classes have a composition relationship with the `Token` class as they have a private member named `root`, which is a `Token` instance corresponding to the root type of the Michelson parameter.
 The root is the starting point of the recursive calls.

 ## The Schema class